About Erg Chebbi - True Sahara Experience

 Duration: 3 Days

-The Sahara feels like such a distant image that it would not seem possible to get there and back in a few days from Marrakech, or even from Fez, but with Rediscover the World a visit to the real desert of Morocco's deep south is a reality.
-The most impressive section of the Sahara in just a little southeast of Erfoud and it is in this region that we offer this stunning experience into the dunes of Erg Chebbi.
+The most impressive section of the Sahara in just a little southeast of Erfoud and it is in this region that we offer this stunning experience into the wild dunes of Erg Chebbi.

 This excursion is a unique experience away from the main areas of the Erg Chebbi dunes offering as true a Sahara wilderness as is possible just a day's ride away from the nearest town.
 It is designed to be included in one of our fly-drive holidays or popular chauffeur-driven private journeys.